 The quest started with meat labels.
-We took the top 16 terms often found on a package of meat (like “antibiotic free” or “no hormones”) and figured out what was truth and what was just a marketing ploy.
+We took the top 16 terms often found on a package of meat (like “antibiotic-free” or “no hormones”) and figured out what was true and what was just a marketing ploy.

 Then we came up with creative ways to find quality meat without buying a whole cow.
 Because frankly, there’s no room for a whole cow in my kitchen!

-Today we’re talking about saving money on meat at the grocery store.
+Today we’re talking about how to save money on meat at the grocery store.

 In a perfect world, we’d all buy our meat from a local farmer we know on a first-name basis.
 A farmer who cares for his herd like they were his pets and welcomes the community to come see how he runs his farm.

 But our world is not perfect and the vast majority of families buy their meat from the grocery store.
 I don’t blame them because I do the same.
 It’s easy, convenient, and in many ways, more affordable.